Itszipzon/BlueCTRL_Bachelor/client/README.md

 This template should help get you started developing with Vue 2 in Vite.

 ## About

-This is a website to help visualisation of boat roll, pitch, draft and fuel levels for different vessels for BlueCTRL.
+This is a website to help visualization of boat roll, pitch, draft and fuel levels for different vessels for BlueCTRL.

-# Some imaged of the website
+# Some images of the website

 ## Map